 - This is the very idea behind Jean-Pierre Melville's Le Samouraï, but in a simple crime drama.
 You know what's coming.
 And so does he.

-- Final Destination is basically Doomed Protagonists: The Movie Trilogy.
+- Final Destination is basically Doomed Protagonists: The Movie Series.

 - The title character of the movie Simon Birch is going to die.
 You know this from the beginning, as the First-Person Peripheral Narrator is narrating the entire movie over his grave.